Vacation Scholarships enable undergraduate students to develop their research skills through a summer project

 You are not eligible for this award if:

-- you are only studying for part of your degree in Scotland or if you are an exchange student (for example, you are an Erasmus student studying in Scotland)
+- you are only studying for part of your degree in Scotland.
+For example, if you are an exchange student studying in Scotland.

-- held a Vacation Scholarship in the past
+- you have held a Carnegie Vacation Scholarship in the past

 - Your project must be a minimum of 2 weeks and a maximum of 12 weeks in duration.